TurhanOz/RxGoogleAuthentication/README.md

 So I decided to create this library, using RxJava and providing clean Unit Tests.

+#### Update
+You can also use [Google Sign-In](https://developers.google.com/identity/sign-in/android/) as part of the Google Play Services.
+This API is more elegant and allows easy oauth2 flow.

 ## Usage

 ### From Maven Central